 Yes, my cholesterol - particularly my LDL - is slightly high.
 This has everything to do with my genetic predisposition.
 I adjusted my diet for several months, cutting out a lot of saturated fat and cholesterol and increasing my soluble fibre intake, both of which are supposed to help lower LDL and overall cholesterol, and the numbers stayed exactly the same - actually those test results are from after my diet adjustment.
 I'm sure eventually I'll wind up taking medication for my cholesterol but I don't yet.
 I still watch my diet and try not to take in too much saturated fat or cholesterol (and I avoid trans fat entirely) and get some soluble fibre, but I'm a lot less careful now than I was a year ago because it didn't make a difference for me.

-Caden was giving us a ride to and from the hospital, so he spent the night beforehand.
-On the day of surgery, we got up at 4.45 because we needed to be there at 6.30, an hour before surgery.
+My friend Caden was giving us a ride to and from the hospital, so he spent the night beforehand.
+On the day of surgery, we got up at 4:45 because we needed to be there at 6:30, an hour before surgery.
 I had shaved the night before so I just showered and used mouthwash.
-I was too tired and busy trying to get out the door to be very nervous, but still was a bit.
-I wore a button-down shirt and pyjama bottoms so I'd be comfortable and not have to pull anything up over my head, given that my abdomen was likely to be quite sore after surgery.
+I was too tired and busy trying to get out the door to be very nervous, but I still was a bit.
+I wore a button-down shirt and pajama bottoms so I'd be comfortable and not have to pull anything up over my head, given that my abdomen was likely to be quite sore after surgery.

 We arrived early - at about 6.
 We let the receptionist know I was there and sat down to wait.
 An older couple was sat waiting too, but no one else there.
 Nathaniel reminded me to let them know that it was okay to give him information since he's not officially my next of kin, which I did.
 The nice secretary told me I didn't need to sign any forms; my word was enough.
 I sat with Nathaniel and Caden again, just for a few minutes, and then nurse Debbie came to get me.